Home Inspection Guide: What to Expect and What to Look For | Value-First Home Team

 Roof and gutters

-Missing shingles, worn flashing, clogged gutters, downspouts that dump water near the foundation.
+Missing shingles, worn flashing, clogged gutters, downspouts that discharge water near the foundation.

 Windows and exterior